kevinliyanto/js-exercise/exercise/03/README.md

 ## Exercise 8: (Challenge) diamond.js

 Inside your `printDiamond` function, you are given `val` which is an integer where you need to draw that many diamonds inside each other using the character `\` or `/`.
-There should be a gap between the inner diamond and the covering diamond
+There should be a gap between the inner diamond and the covering diamond.

 ```
 $ node diamond.js